Introduction to Living in Singapore

 Other Places of Interest

 Singapore has one of the most extensive and efficient public systems in the world.
-The Mass Rapid Transit (MRT) operates a network of trains serving 51 stations.
+The Mass Rapid Transit (MRT) operates a network of trains serving more than 130 stations.
 Trains operate from 5.30am -12.30am daily, every three to eight minutes.
 A ride on the MRT from Singapore Changi Airport to the city takes less than half an hour.
-A copy of A Quick Guide to MRT Travel can be obtained from the Station Control Rooms at all MRT stations.
 Public buses run daily from 5.30am – midnight.
 Extended night services cost slightly more.

 Rides on the MRT cost from 80 cents to S$1.80.
 For travel on the MRT, you need to purchase a one-trip farecard.
 Public buses accept cash.